Spatial Coupling as a Proof Technique

+A family of channels $\{\msf c_\epsilon\}$ is said to be \emph{ordered by degradation} if $\msf c_\epsilon \prec \msf c_{\epsilon'}$ whenever $\epsilon < \epsilon'$.
+For a smooth family of channels ordered by degradation there is a natural parameterization given by the conditional entropy of the channel.
+We denote this special parameter by $\hc$.
+Starting with any parameter $\epsilon$, we re-parameterize the channel family using $\hc = H(\msf c_\epsilon)$.
+It is easy to see that the function $\epsilon \mapsto \hc(\epsilon)$ is continuously differentiable, because $\hc(\epsilon)$ can be obtained by setting $f(h) = \log_2(1 + e^{-2h})$ in the smoothness property above.
+Also, the map $\epsilon \mapsto \hc(\epsilon)$ is (by degradation) strictly increasing and so its inverse $\hc \mapsto \epsilon(\hc)$ is also continuously differentiable.
+This shows that a family of channels is also smooth with respect to the parameter $\hc$.
+We will henceforth assume without loss of generality that all channel families are parameterized by the conditional entropy.

-Consider a \emph{smooth} family of BMS channels ordered by degradation, indexed by a noise parameter.
-Without loss of generality, we may assume that the parameter $\epsilon$ is the channel entropy $H(Y_i|X_i)$, which varies between $0$ (the perfect channel) and $1$ (the useless channel).
-Then there exists a value $\epsilon_{\textrm{MAP}}$ (called \emph{MAP threshold}) such that for channel parameters below this value, the scaled average conditional entropy (quantities of the kind appearing on both sides of \eqref{eq-limit-simp-coup}) converges to zero in the infinite block length limit, while above this value it is positive.
+Given a smooth family of channels ordered by degradation and parameterized by $\hc$ in the whole interval $[0,1]$, there exists a value $\hc_{\textrm{MAP}}$ (called the \emph{MAP threshold}) such that for channel parameters below this value, the scaled average conditional entropy (quantities of the kind appearing on both sides of \eqref{eq-limit-simp-coup}) converges to zero in the infinite block length limit, while above this value it is positive.

 More formally, for the two kinds of LDPC ensembles, we define the MAP threshold in the following manner: